-Do not use this space.
-MISSOURI STATE BOARD OF HEALTH BUREAU OF VITAL STATISTICS CERTIFICATE OF DEATH CTLY.
-PHYSICIANS should state of OCCUPATION is very important.
-1. PLACE OF DEATH Primary Registration District No. Registered No. (a) Residence.
-No. (Usual place of abode) (If nonresident give city or town and State) Length of residence in city or town where death occurred How long in U.S., if of foreign birth?
+MISSOURI STATE BOARD OF HEALTH BUREAU OF VITAL STATISTICS CERTIFICATE OF DEATH is very important.
+1. PLACE OF DEATH Registration District No.....
+2. FULL NAME (a) Residence.
+(Usual place of abode) Length of residence in city or town where death occurred How long in U.S., if of foreign birth?
 PERSONAL AND STATISTICAL PARTICULARS MEDICAL CERTIFICATE OF DEATH 3.
 SEX COLOR OR RACE SINGLE, MARRIED, WIDOWED OR 16.
-DATE OF DEATH (MONTH, DAY AND YEAR) 17.
-ERTIFY, That I attended deceased from death occurred, on the date stated above, at.
-6. DATE OF BIRTH (MONTH, DAY AND YEAR) 7.
-AGE YEARS MONTHS DAYS If LESS than 1 8.
-OCCUPATION OF DECEASED (a) Trade, profession, or particular kind of work (b) General nature of industry, business, or establishment in (SECONDARY which employed (or employer)..... (c) Name of employer 18.
+DATE OF DEATH (MONTH, DAY AND YEAR) DIVORCED (weite the word) SA.
+IF MARRIED, WIBOWED, OR DIVORCED HUGBAND OF (OR) WIFE OF 6.
+DATE OF BIRTH (MONTH, DAY AND YEAR) 7.
+AGE If LESS than 1 YEARS MONTHS day, .....hrs.
+8. OCCUPATION OF DECEASED (a) Trade, profession, or particular kind of work ...... (b) General nature of industry, business, or establishment in (SECONDARY) which employed (or employer).... (c) Name of employer 18.
 WHERE WAS DISEASE CONTRACTED 9.
-BIRTHPLACE (CLTY-OR-TOWN) IF NOT AT PLACE OF DEATH?....
-11. BIRTHPLACE OF FATHER (ex (STATE OR COLUMNY) 12.
-MAIDEN NAME OF MOTHER State the DISEASE CAUSING DEATH, or in deaths from Violent Causes, state 13.
-BIRTHPLACE OF MOTHER (1) MEANS AND NATURE OF INSURY, and (2) whether Accidental, Suicidal, or HOMICIDAL.
+BIRTHPLACE (CITY OR TOWN) ......
+IF NOT AT PLACE OF DEATH?...
+(STATE OR COUNTRY) DID AN OPERATION PRECEDE DEATH!
+10. NAME OF FATHER 11.
+BIRTHPLACE OF FATHER (CITY OR PARENTS (STATE OR COUNTRY) 12.
+MAIDEN NAME OF MOTHER \State the DIBRASE CAUSING DEATH, or in deaths from Violent Causes, state 13.
+BIRTHPLACE OF MOTHER (CITY OR TOWN (1) MEANS AND NATURE OF INITEY, and (2) whether Accidental, Suicidal, or (STATE OR COUNTRY) HOMICIDAL.
 (See reverse side for additional space.)
-14. DATE OF BURIAL (Address) 15.
+14. PLACE OF BURIAL, CREMATION, OR REMOVAL (Address) f 15.
+UNDERTAKER